venorthcarolina/violets-website/_posts/2023-02-23-example-post-3.md

 ---
-title: An Analysis of Boba Yelp Reviews
+title: A Reflection on Practicum
-image: images/photo.jpg
+image: images/VEvans_Grad_20240418-30_Original.JPG
-author: violet-evans
+author: Violet Evans
-tags: no tag, teamwork
+tags: teamwork
 ---

 Content to be posted.